 Coral ecosystems are sustained by young fish and corals born locally, and by those drifting from other reefs on ocean currents.
 Identifying and protecting sources of young corals and fish ...
 Read More

 Deep-sea coral species inside the PMNM.
 Photographs shows a gold coral tree (background) with a small pink coral (foreground).
-Photo Credit: Amy Baco-Taylor and NOAA OER.
-This project will develop ...
+Credit: Amy Baco-Taylor and NOAA OER.
+We will develop predictive spatial ...
 Read More

 Detailed maps of seafloor habitats along the southeast U.S. coast are sparse.
 While efforts to explore and map fish habitats have increased, predictions of additional hardbottom locations would help regional ...
 Read More